yriahi/ec2cryptomatic-serverless/README.md

 terraform apply
 ````

-## How to run the Step-Functions machine ?
+## How to run the Step-Functions machine?

 Go into your Step-functions console, click on EC2Cryptomatic-state-machine.
 Then click on "Start Execution":